project-chip/connectedhomeip/docs/guides/fabric_synchronization_guide.md

 ## Fabric Sync Example Applications

-Fabric-Admin and Fabric-Bridge applications are provided to demonstrate Fabric Synchronization feature..
+Fabric-Admin and Fabric-Bridge applications are provided to demonstrate Fabric Synchronization feature.
 You can find them in the examples.

 ### Building the Example Application